 The aim of the Open Hand Project is to make robotic prosthetic hands more accessible to amputees.

 Leading prosthetics can cost up to $100,000.
-By using emerging technologies like 3D printing, we can cut that down to under $1000.
-That’s two orders of magnitude cheaper, and means that these devices can reach a far broader audience!
+By using emerging technologies like 3D printing, we can cut that down to a fraction of the cost which means that these devices can reach a far broader audience!

 OHP is an open-source project which means that all of the know-how you need to create one of these magnificent devices will be available here on the website.
 What’s more, anyone can improve and customise the designs themselves and then upload them for everyone to share.